The pros and cons of shared storage units

 The upsides and downsides of sharing a storage unit

-- Shared control over the unit
+Shared control over the unit can be quite challenging

 Shared storage units cut your expenses in half